markusressel/fan2go/README.md

 To monitor changes in temperature sensor values, a goroutine is started which continuously reads the `tempX_input` files of all sensors specified in the config.
-Sensor values are stored in a moving window of size `rollingWindowSize` (see
+Sensor values are stored in a moving window of size `rollingWindowSize` (see configuration).

-# configuration).

 ### Fan Controllers

-To update the fan speed, one goroutine is started **per fan**, which continously adjusts the PWM value of a given fan based on the sensor data measured by the monitor.
+To update the fan speed, one goroutine is started **per fan**, which continuously adjusts the PWM value of a given fan based on the sensor data measured by the monitor.

 # Dependencies